Small perturbations of polytopes: Weak limits of contrast sequences

-Evidently, Definition \ref{def_P_coconvex_sequence} is closely related to weak differentiability: If $(K_t)_{t \in [0,1]}$ is weakly differentiable, then $[(i,K_{1/i})]_{i \in \N}$ is the component sequence of a $P$-co\-con\-vex sequence.
-Translated into the terminology of Definition \ref{def_P_coconvex_sequence}, the problem we face is to characterize limits of $P$-coconvex sequences.
-The terminology is chosen to em\-phasize the connection of this problem to the theory of coconvex bodies, which was already mentioned in Section \ref{sect_introduction}.
+Evidently, Definition \ref{def_P_coconvex_sequence} is closely related to weak differentiability: If $(K_t)_{t \in [0,1]}$ is weakly differentiable, then $[(i,K_{1/i})]_{i \in \N}$ is the component sequence of a $P$-contrast sequence.
+Translated into the terminology of Definition \ref{def_P_coconvex_sequence}, the problem we face is to characterize limits of $P$-contrast sequences.
 As we will discuss below, parts of our proof are inspired by the ele\-gant proof of the reverse Brunn-Minkowski inequality for coconvex bodies by Fillastre \cite{fil17}.

-We begin with some basic properties of coconvex sequences.
+We begin with some basic properties of contrast sequences.